khristinakokolus/smart_flowerpot/README.md

 ---------------------------------SECOND STAGE-------------------------------------------

-Another one(light sensor) is also implemented to help control the light levels.
+Another one(light sensor) is also implemented to help control the light levels using two LEDs.

 For moisture control, a motor pump is used to pump the water into the pot from a reservoir.

-For water level control in the reservoir, we will use an ultrasonic wave detector.(in a progress)
+For water level control in the reservoir, we use an ultrasonic wave detector.

----------------------------------RIGHT NOW WE ARE HERE-------------------------------------------

-A wi-fi module will be used for transmitting collected data from the flowerpot to the website.
+---------------------------------THIRD STAGE-------------------------------------------
+The system is powered from a power supply and is independent.

+A safety system is integrated to protect the flowerpot from the malfunctioning.

 ## First presentation